hyphacoop/signal-proxy-status/README.md

 ### Getting a list of public proxies from Twitter

-[Get Twitter API access](https://developer.twitter.com/en/portal/dashboard) via Bearer Token so we can search recent Tweets, then set `BERER_TOKEN` in your local environment:
+[Get Twitter API access](https://developer.twitter.com/en/portal/dashboard) via Bearer Token so we can search recent Tweets, then set `BEARER_TOKEN` in your local environment:

 ```
 BEARER_TOKEN=<get-your-own-token>